williamdemeo/Math141Spring2014/README.md

 <IMG border=0 src="http://images.barnesandnoble.com/images/71000000/71006981.JPG"></a><IMG border=0 width=1 height=1 src="http://ad.linksynergy.com/fs-bin/show?id=xEro7OMQWE4&bids=239662.9780495011668&type=2&subid=0">

+**Important Note:** you do not need to buy the textbook using the link above.
+It is onl provided for your reference.
 Any version of the textbook---e.g., hardcover, paperback, eBook---is fine, but *you will need access to the [WebAssign][] online homework system* in order to complete your homework assignments.
 You can purchase access directly through the [WebAssign website][], but it may be more economical to buy a book that comes bundled with a WebAssign access code.
+Such bundles are available in the university bookstore.

+You must have access to WebAssign for our course.
+You can purchase it separately, or with a textbook bundle at the university bookstore.
+Note that, since WebAssign access provides you with a (somewhat restrictive) electronic version of the textbook, it is not absolutely necessary to purchase a hardcopy of the book.
+However, it is highly recommended that you have a hardcopy, or at least an electronic version that you can view on a tablet when studying in the library.
+If you limit yourself to the electronic access to the text that is provided through WebAssign, it is likely that you will not find this access very convenient and, as a result, you might end up studying from the textbook far less than if you had purchased a hard copy.

 Exams
 -----